The Travesía Sagrada Maya

 After leaving Playa del Carmen, the participants in the Travesía row the traditional canoes all the way over to Cozumel’s Chankanaab Beach and Park.
 This journey can take many hours, depending on the weather and water conditions in Cozumel.

 Once the reenactors arrive in Cozumel after the long row from Playa del Carmen, they disembark and the crowd can get a great chance to see their traditional garb, as well as the fascinating boats, up close.

 Here is an image from a previous year’s ceremony at Chankanaab:

 How to Watch the Ceremony in Cozumel

-In 2019, the Sacred Mayan Crossing will take place on May 17 and 18.
-The participants gather early on the mainland in Playa del Carmen on May 17.
-Once prepared, they will launch the canoes for the difficult crossing to Cozumel’s western shore.
-The boats arrive at Chankanaab Park at approximately 1-2pm, though the exact timing is obviously difficult to pinpoint.
+The participants gather early on the mainland in Playa del Carmen a day before to get ready.
+Once prepared, they launch the canoes for the difficult crossing to Cozumel’s western shore.
+The boats arrive at Chankanaab Park at approximately 1-2pm on the main day, though the exact timing is obviously difficult to pinpoint.

 For that reason, spectators (and photographers!) in Cozumel should get to Chankanaab early!
 Best to make a day of it, and enjoy all of the park’s other features and attractions.
-Then, witnessing the arrival and subsequent (informal) show of the participants and their Mayan garb, etc. is free with your regular park admission fees – more info found here.
+Then, witnessing the arrival and subsequent (informal) show of the participants and their Mayan garb, etc. is free with your regular park admission fees.